Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Methodology

 \section{Methodology}

-The study has been carried out by employing a two-step procedure.
-First, we interviewed a group of music listeners, and we transcribed the interviews in order to create the corpus of text to be analyzed.
-Second, we applied ETA, first by identifying a set of dense words and analyzing their co-occurrence within textual units.
-We then proceeded by interpreting dense words' relationships, finally synthesizing the emerging discourses in order to generate hypotheses and possible directions for future works.

-Prior to conducting the study, three pilot interviews were carried out to refine the interview structure.
+The study followed a two-step procedure.
+First, we interviewed a group of music listeners and transcribed the interviews to create a textual corpus for analysis.
+Second, we applied ETA by identifying a set of dense words and analyzing their co-occurrence within textual units.
+We then proceeded by interpreting dense words' relationships, finally synthesizing the emerging discourses in order to generate hypotheses and possible directions for future work.
+Prior to the main study, three pilot interviews were conducted to refine the interview structure.
 The pilot was conducted in May 2023, while the main study took place from September to November 2023.